As the days pass by we loose interest in what we have already

 10 Best Roller Coasters

-see how fast and hard a person can safely be hurtled down a track.
+Ever since the origin of rollercoasters mankind has been pushing the envelope to see how fast and hard a person can safely be hurtled down a track.
 The further

 you venture from a soft, comfortable ride the thrillseeker gets the more fun is